Tristan & Isolde (film): Plot

 Set in the Dark Ages after the fall of the Roman Empire, Lord Marke of Cornwall plans to unite the tribes of Britain – Celts, Picts, Angles, Saxons and Jutes – against Irish domination.
 Lord Aragon of Tantallon Castle leads the treaty negotiations, convinced that Lord Marke is the unifying figure capable of rallying all the tribes behind him.
 The Irish king, Donachadh, orders an attack on the castle while his wife's funeral is underway and the treaty negotiations are in progress.
 Lord and Lady Aragon, along with Marke's pregnant wife, are killed, but Marke manages to save their young son, Tristan, and loses the right hand in the process.
 Marke and his widowed sister, Edyth, welcome Tristan into their home.
 Tristan clashes with Edyth's son, Melot, but quickly wins the favor of Simon and other boys.

 Nine years later, Tristan is a highly skilled warrior, loyal like a son to Marke.
 One day, Tristan, Melot, and Simon uncover an ancient Roman passage connecting the bridge to the Cornish castle's keep, and they pledge to keep its existence secret.
 During an Irish raid, Tristan, along with other Cornish warriors, attacks an Irish slave caravan.
 Simon is killed during the attack.
 Tristan kills Morholt, the leader of the army, his father's killer, and the betrothed of Donachadh's daughter, Princess Isolde.

 Tristan is severely wounded in the fight and believed dead, but he is only suffering the effects of Morholt's poisoned sword.
 Put out to sea on a funeral boat, Tristan washes up on the shores of Ireland and is found by Isolde and her maid, Bragnae.
 Isolde conceals him from the Irish and tends to his wounds, using her healing skills to nurse him back to health.
 Warned by Bragnae not to reveal her true identity, Isolde tells Tristan her name is Bragnae and she is a lady-in-waiting at the court.
 Isolde and Tristan fall in love and begin a romance.
 The two lovers separate after Tristan's boat is discovered.
 Tristan returns to Cornwall.
 An astonished and overjoyed Marke welcomes Tristan back with open arms.
 Tristan, however, remains melancholy having parted with the woman who saved him.

 Donachadh schemes to weaken Britain by dividing the tribes, proposing a peace treaty that offers Isolde's hand in marriage and valuable lands to the victor of a tournament.
 Tristan of Aragon wins the tournament on behalf of Marke, unaware Donachadh's daughter is the woman he fell in love with.
-When Tristan finds out the truth, he is heartbroken, but accepts it since her marriage to Marke will end the conflict between their people.
+When Tristan finds out the truth, he is heartbroken and bitter over the lie, but accepts it since her marriage to Marke will end the conflict between their people.